 Running and limping, bleeding and trying to suck in air to breathe, greedy and desperate.

 Blood had been splattered everywhere, and a gaping hole where Naruto's chest—his heart—should have been.
 There had been no Madara left, but the ashes dancing in the wind had implied what happened to him.
 And not too far from Naruto's body had laid Sasuke, as pale as ever and his limbs shaking as he stared up at the blackened sky.

 "How could you," she'd screeched, choking on her sobs and tears.
 "How could you?!"

 She'd grabbed his shirt, yanked him back and forth, repeating the question out of desperation and out of her inconsolable hysteria.

 "You'd come back!
 You stood next to us—you were back, Sasuke, how… How c-could you?!"

 He hadn't responded, his eyes glazed and his face devoid of emotion.
-He looked dead as dead could be but his heart was still beating, under her hands, and he had been breathing yet he looked so dead.
-She'd cried on his chest, clenching his tattered shirt, sobbing and crying out Naruto's name as if lost—and, Christ, if she hadn't been.
+He looked dead as dead could be but his heart was still beating, under her hands.
+He had been breathing yet he looked so dead.
+She'd cried on his chest, clenching his tattered shirt, sobbing and crying out Naruto's name as if lost—and, fuck, if she hadn't been.

 Blood still makes her stop, still makes her curl into herself, still makes her shake, still makes her cry.

-Danzou could be looked as a respective hero, by most—the ideal stoic shinobi.
+Danzo can be seen as a respective hero, by most—the ideal stoic shinobi.